Jemma Jones is

 My clients weren’t just people, they were friends, friends I wanted to help anyway possible.

-I’ll never forget Rita; a 40-something woman wanting to completely change here life.
+I’ll never forget Rita; a 40-something woman wanting to completely change her life.
 She was terrified.
 Quite rightly, life changing

 IS SCARY but that’s no reason not to do it.
-She called me everyday, until the day she left Canada to Thailand for 6 months to teach children English.
+She called me everyday, until the day she left Canada for Thailand on a 6 months adventure teach children English.

-The thing is, as much as I loved helping people travel and spending my days researching, motivating and creating itineraries.
+The thing is, as much as I loved helping people.

 I was still working for the ‘man’.

 This wasn’t the dream, it was just another distraction.